DIPlib/diplib/DIPthoughts.md

 This beats adding "output data type" parameters to functions, as the functionality is out of the way unless one is interested in it.

+Lastly, images also contain a color space flag and additional information (see [Colour space conversion]), and information about the size of pixels in physical units (see [Physical units]).

+See these sections for more details on the image object, and design
+considerations:
+* [Tensor dimensions]
+* [Indexing syntax - tensor dimensions]
+* [Indexing syntax - spatial dimensions]
+* [Initializing values of small images/pixel objects]
+* [Physical units]
+* [Compile-time vs run-time pixel type identification]

 Tensor dimensions